CAD

 nscale CAD 3D Zeichnung Dokument

-• Carrying out analyses (stability, material strength, stresses, etc.)
+• Analysis (stability, material strength, stresses, etc.)

-• Carrying out simulations (flow, thermal, structural, mechanical, etc.)
+• Simulations (flow, thermal, structural, mechanical, etc.)

-• Simple planning data management
+• Simple management of planning data

 Das unberechtigte und/oder unnachvollziehbare Löschen von Dokumenten ist technisch und organisatorisch auszuschließen